faqihmadani/esports-news/README.md

   npm install
 ```

-3. Create supase storage for store images.
-The storage must be named "post-images"
+3. Create supabase storage for store images.
+The storage must be named `post-images`

 4. Create .env file
 Add the following environment variables to your .env file